prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 }
 ```

-- i. `Hero` is being rendered with a Canvas Node, thus it defines a droppable region.
+- i. `Element` is being rendered with a Canvas Node, thus it defines a droppable region.
 However, since it is not a child of a Canvas Node, it is not draggable (the `drag` handler will not do anything).
-- ii. `Hero` is an immediate child of a Canvas Node; it is draggable.
+- ii. `Container` is an immediate child of a Canvas Node; it is draggable.
-- iii. `Hero` is an immediate child of a Canvas Node and is rendered with a Canvas Node - it is both draggable and droppable.
+- iii. `Element` is an immediate child of a Canvas Node and is rendered with a Canvas Node - it is both draggable and droppable.

 ## Props manipulation
 You've probably seen page editors where you could directly interact with the components and manipulate them.
 For instance, drag to resize an image or visually edit a text.
 This is easily achievable with Craft.js as well.